 If a student is running low on dining dollars, it is recommended that funds be added to the LionCash account.
-Registers at The Mill Café will automatically check a student's Campus Meal Plan account for funds.
+Registers at the Mill will automatically check a student's Campus Meal Plan account for funds.
 If there are not enough funds available, the system will then deduct from the LionCash account at the same optimal meal plan pricing.
-Adding funds to LionCash instead of the Campus Meal Plan eliminates the possibility of forfeiting any remaining dining dollars at the end of spring semester.
-Funds may be added to LionCash or Campus Meal plan online at idcard.psu. edu with MasterCard or Visa, at or in person at The Mill Café registers and Housing and Food Services Office.
+Adding funds to LionCash instead of the Campus Meal Plan eliminates the possibility of leftover dining dollars expiring at the end of spring semester.
+Funds may be added to LionCash or Campus Meal plan online at idcard.psu.edu with MasterCard or Visa, or in person at The Mill Café registers and Housing and Food Services Office.